-When you encrypt an email under this model, your Virtru email generates a message key that is encrypted with a CKS public key.
-The CKS hosts the private key needed to decrypt this public key and unwrap the message key, but only you can access it, since the CKS is hosted on your organization’s premises.
-Virtru’s servers only store encrypted keys, so they never have access to decrypted message keys.
+When you encrypt an email or file under this model, your Virtru email generates a message key that is encrypted with a CKS public key.
+The CKS hosts the private key needed to decrypt this public key and unwrap the message key, but only you can access it since the CKS is hosted on your organization’s premises.
+Virtru's servers only store encrypted keys, so they never have access to decrypted message keys.

 You should consider the Virtru CKS if your organization is looking to: